Zanetor Agyeman-Rawlings: Early life and education

 Agyeman-Rawlings was born on 1 June 1978 in Accra.
 She hails from Dzelukope in the Volta Region.
 She attended the North Ridge Lyceum school and Achimota School for her basic education.
 She then graduated from the Wesley Girls High School in Cape Coast in 1996.

 With her father being a political leader, as a child, Zanetor spent most of her time with her mother, Nana Konadu Agyeman Rawlings.
 Zanetor attended the Royal College of Surgeons in Ireland for her medical degree.
 She also has certificates in defense management and conflict and crisis management from the Ghana Armed Forces Command and Staff College.
-She also holds a master's degree certificate in Conflict, Peace and Security (EMCPS) from the Kofi Annan International Peacekeeping and Training Centre (KAIPTC).
-She also has Certificate Women, Peace and Security from London School of Economics/Kofi Annan International Peacekeeping Training Centre, Political Advisor in Peace Support Operations at Kofi Annan International Peacekeeping Training Centre, Counter Terrorism and Counter-Improvised Explosive Device from Ghana Armed Forces Command and Staff College and Elections Observer from Kofi Annan International Peacekeeping Training Centre.
+She also holds a master's degree certificate in Conflict, Peace and Security (EMCPS) from the Kofi Annan International Peacekeeping Training Centre (KAIPTC).
+She also has certificates in Women, Peace and Security from London School of Economics, Political Advisor in Peace Support Operations and Elections Observer all from KAIPTC.
+She also has a certificate in Counter Terrorism and Counter-Improvised Explosive Device from Ghana Armed Forces Command and Staff College.